Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-07-avalanche-staking-tutorial.md

 **Stakes:** This is an array of the UTXOs to be attached to the proof.
 There are some limitations to these UTXOs:
 - Limited to 1000 UTXOs per proof.
-- Each UTXO must have an amount greater or equal to 100 MegXEC.
+- Each UTXO must have an amount greater or equal to 100 MegXEC (aka 100,000,000.00 XEC).
+- Each UTXO must have 2016 or more confirmations in the blockchain.
+This means that the coin must not have moved within the previous 2 weeks.
 - Only P2PKH UTXO type is supported, you cannot stake P2SH (often used for multisig) coins.

 ## Generate a Proof using Electrum ABC